 After Terce the blessing of candles takes place.
-The celebrant vests in a violet cope and the ministers in violet folded chausubles.
-The altar is vested in white but a violet antependium placed over the festal one etc. The organ is silent (as is always the case when folded chausubles are used).
+The celebrant vests in a violet cope and the ministers in violet folded chasubles.
+The altar is vested in white but a violet antependium placed over the festal one etc. The organ is silent (as is always the case when folded chasubles are used).

 At the Epistle corner the celebrant sings five prayers of blessing in the ferial tone.
-Incense is then blessed, lustral water sprinkled over the candles whilst the celebrant says Asperges me and then the candles are censed.
+Incense is then blessed, lustral water sprinkled over the candles whilst the celebrant says Asperges me and then the candles are incensed.
 At the centre of the altar the celebrant receives a candle from the senior canon present, kissing the candle before taking it.
 In no canon or senior cleric is present the celebrant kneels before the altar and takes his own candle.
 Candles are then distributed while the antiphon Lumen ad revelationem is sung interpolated into the canticle Nunc dimittis.
 Those receiving the candles kiss them, first, then the celebrant's hand.
 At the conclusion of the distribution the antiphon Exsurge, Domine is sung with a Doxology and the candles lighted.
 After the distribution the celebrant returns with the ministers to the Epistle corner and chants Oremus.
-As the feast falls after Septuagesima the deacon sings Flectamus genua and the sub-deacon Levate.
-The celebrant then sings the collect Exaudi.
+As the feast falls before Septuagesima the deacon does not sing Flectamus genua.
+The celebrant sings the collect Exaudi.
 The procession then takes place.
 The subdeacon of the Mass takes the processional cross.
 The procession goes around the church with lighted candles during the singing of three antiphons Adorna thalamum, Responsum accepit Simeon and Obtulerunt.
 These text are clearly ancient and found, almost verbatim, in the Menaion of the Byzantine rite.

 After the Procession the ministers change from violet vestments to white and Mass is celebrated.
 The Gloria is sung.
-After the Gradual Suscepimus as it is the season of Septuagesima the Alleluia and its verse are omitted and in their place the tract Nunc dimittis is sung).
 The Creed is sung and the preface is that of the Nativity, the feast being a 'satellite' of Christmas.
 Lighted candles are held by all during the chanting of the Gospel, including the celebrant, and from the beginning of the Canon until after the distribution of Communion.